ViniciusPolito/ViniciusPolito/README.md

 # Hi there!
-I'm Vinícius Barbosa 👋
+I'm Vinícius Polito 👋

 Welcome to my GitHub profile!
 I'm a software engineer passionate about technology, data, artificial intelligence, and marketing.
 I am always looking for new challenges and opportunities to learn and grow.